Clara Hale

-Clara McBride Hale (April 1, 1905 - December 18, 1992), also known as Mother Hale, was an American humanitarian who founded the Hale House Center, a home for disadvantaged children and children who were born addicted to drugs.
+Clara McBride Hale (April 1, 1905 - December 18, 1992), also known as Mother Hale, was an American humanitarian who founded the Hale House Center], a home for disadvantaged children and children who were born addicted to drugs in the Harlem section of New York City.

 Early life

-Clara McBride was born April 1, 1905, in Elizabeth City, North Carolina, and raised in Philadelphia, Pennsylvania.
+Clara McBride was born April 1, 1905, in Elizabeth City, North Carolia, and raised in Philadelphia, Pennsylvania.